cloudant-labs/footprint/README.md

 footprint
 =========
-GeoJSON of the locations where Cloudant deploys clusters.
+GeoJSON of the approximate locations where Cloudant deploys clusters.
+Marker size correlates with number of service providers in that area.

-RED = Rackspace, BLUE = Softlayer, YELLOW = AWS and GREEN = Joyent.
-Note that the locations are (very) approximate.